SoftUni-Internal/interactive-content/EN/05-Remote-Databases/03-Summary.md

 # Summary

-# In this session you learnt:
+# In this lesson you learned:

 - What is a Relational Databases.